I pulled my arms around myself and stuck my mitten-covered hands in my pockets to keep them warm.

-When I finally reached the Inn, I went inside through the employee entrance at the back.
-I changed my shoes, clocked in, and walked straight to the storage room.
-The smell of bleach and spring flowers hit me when I opened the door.
+When I finally reached the Inn, I walked inside through the employee entrance at the back.
+I changed my shoes, clocked in, and went straight to the storage room.
+The smell of bleach and spring flowers hit me as soon as I opened the door.

 I turned around to see Carl, the manager, walk towards me.

 "Hello Sir!"
 I said and bowed my head.